Sunday of Week 3 of Advent (Year A)

 Commentary on Isaiah 35:1-6; James 5:7-10; Matthew 11:2-11

 Today used to be called “Gaudete Sunday” from the first word of the Entrance Song in Latin.
 Gaudete means ‘Rejoice!’
 Formerly, Advent was a much stricter penitential season.
-At this earlier time in the church, there was fast and abstinence for three days of this week.
+At this earlier time in the Church, there was fast and abstinence for three days of this week.
 This was known as “Quarter Tense” because it occurred four times in the year.
 However, this Sunday was intended to be a relaxing break reminding us of the celebrations soon to come.
-As a symbol of this, the penitential violet of the vestments may be softened to a kind of pink or rose colour.
+As a symbol of this, the penitential violet of the vestments are softened to a kind of pink or rose colour.
 There is a similar Sunday in the middle of Lent.

 On the one hand, a penitential mood is an appropriate way to prepare ourselves to welcome the coming of the Lord.
 And, though we may not have fasting, many parishes will organise Penitential Services with the Sacrament of Reconciliation during the days leading up to Christmas.
 At the same time, it is difficult not to feel some excitement as we anticipate the celebration of Jesus’ coming among us.